Chr15t1an/lar-basic-cms/README.md

 - Crud Endpoints for all Models
 -- If logged in
 - Lock Api down

-## Need a component for the leads page.
+## Need a component for the leads page.  - Check
 {{$l->last_name}}
 <a href="">delete</a>
 leads.blade.php

+Need a method to add meta_value - v2

 - Turn Off Registration - Toggle

 - Checklist
   set up todolist